-A press release is an important tool to accomplish effective PR and media practices.
-It is a common practice for writing news stories, information or any draft generally and genrally written in inverted pyramid order: most important info at first, then important info and then general or less important info in the last.
-Companies, brands, artists and celebrities use this tool to make announcement, introduce a new product or service, promote their creative work and deliver their message to the audience via diffrent online and offline media platforms.
+A press release is a written communication mostly used in PR and media industry.
+It is generally written in inverted pyramid order: most important info at first, then important info and then general or less important info in the last.
+Companies, brands, artists and celebrities use this media tool to make announcement, introduce a new product or service, promote their creative work and deliver their message to the audience via different online and offline media.

 Main elements of a Press Release:

 - For Immediate Release/Hold for Release Until (Date) – If the release is ready to go or gets delayed (sometimes called, Embargo)

 - Headline – title of the release/announcement (always keep it to-the-point)

 - Sub-head – explains the headline or offers additonal relevant information

 - Dateline – city, state and date of the release

 - Intro – a strong and attention-grabbing introductory paragraph (try to cover all Ws” of journalism—Who, What, When, Where, and Why)

 - Body Copy- more details with quote from spokesperson or representative of the company